Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

 end
 ````

 We would have to modify our `BuildTaco` when having to make changes to the way it preps with a shell.
-It would also require many changes if/when we decide to add a new type of shell, such as wrapped in lettuce?
+It would also require many changes if/when we decide to add a new type of shell, such as wrapped in lettuce.
 This violates the open/closed principle, there is no way to extend our class to include our lettuce wrap, and we would have to modify the code to make any changes.

 ````ruby